nuss/CVmin/README.md

 # CVmin
-A slightly reworked version of CV, a class from Ron Kuivilla's Conductor library for SuperCollider
+A slightly reworked version of CV, a class from Ron Kuivilla's Conductor library for SuperCollider.